A quota group sets resource limits on services running inside snaps.

 - CPU usage: as a percentage across a number - or specific - CPU cores, and as a given number of threads

 Quota groups are created, removed and queried with the following snap commands:

 - set-quota: create or update a quota group

 - quota: show quota group for a set of snaps

 - remove-quota: remove a quota group

-Quota groups require snap version 2.52+ and they’re currently considered experimental.
-To experiment with quota groups, an experimental feature-flag must first be enabled:
+Quota groups require snap version 2.59+.
+Setting quotas for journal log messages is currently considered experimental and requires that an experimental feature-flag is first be enabled:

 - Nested quota groups

 To create a quota group, use the